-A systematic sample of women recruited at 2 NHS sites in England (Barts Health NHS Trust) and Scotland (Greater Glasgow & Clyde Health Board).
-A total of 1915 pregnant women will be recruited into the study in their first trimester of pregnancy.
-The sample will be half (n=958) from the English site and half (n=958) from the Scottish site.
-Sites were chosen because they have the largest maternity departments in England and Scotland with over

-15000 and 12000 deliveries each year respectively.
+A systematic sample of women will be recruited at NHS sites in England and Scotland.
+A total of 1915 pregnant women will be recruited into the study, half (n=958) from English sites and half (n=957) from Scottish sites.
+Sites include Barts Health NHS Trust in England and Greater Glasgow & Clyde Health Board in Scotland, which were chosen because they have the largest maternity departments in England and Scotland with over 15000 and 12000 deliveries each year respectively.
 The populations served by these NHS Trusts are also highly ethnically and socioeconomically diverse (62).

-All participants will be recruited at antenatal clinics by research midwives/nurses when they attend their booking appointment.
+The remaining NHS sites were chosen based on considerations related to location, socio-demographic characteristics and potential for recruitment.

+Participants will be recruited at antenatal clinics, scan clinics or by remote methods at the same point of pregnancy by a midwife, clinical research network staff, or a research team member.
+Additionally, women will be able to access the study questionnaire and all participant documents directly via BadgerNet Maternity Notes, at sites where this is available (see also Data Collection section).
 Women will be eligible for inclusion in the study if they meet the following inclusion criteria: (i) aged 16 years or over (ii) less than 15 weeks pregnant at the time of recruitment (iii) able to provide written informed consent to take part in the study (iv) with a level of English sufficient to understand and complete questionnaires in lay language.

-Potential participants are all pregnant women (nulliparous and parous) attending antenatal clinics at the English and Scottish NHS sites who meet the inclusion criteria.
-In order to reduce the risk of sampling bias, we will use consecutive sampling until a weekly target quota for each study site has been achieved.
-Given the considerably large sample size and the consequent heterogeneity of potential participants, we expect the selected samples at the two sites to be a relatively accurate representation of pregnant women in London and Greater Glasgow & Clyde.
+Potential participants are pregnant women (nulliparous and parous) attending antenatal clinics (e.g. dating scan or booking appointments) at the English and Scottish NHS sites who meet the inclusion criteria.
+In order to reduce the risk of sampling bias, we will aim for consecutive sampling at each site until the target number for each time point is met.
+Given the considerably large sample size and the consequent heterogeneity of potential participants, we expect the selected samples at participating sites to be a relatively accurate representation of pregnant women in England and Scotland.

-To establish diagnostic accuracy of the assessment measures, clinical interviews will be conducted on a subsample of 25% of women (total n=407; n=102 at each time point) to establish whether they are currently experiencing an anxiety disorder according to formal diagnostic criteria (63).
+To establish diagnostic accuracy of the assessment measures, clinical interviews will be conducted on a subsample of 25% of women (total n=407; 204 in England and 203 in Scotland; n=102 at each time point) to establish whether they are currently experiencing an anxiety disorder according to formal diagnostic criteria (63).
 This will enable us to determine the diagnostic accuracy of the assessment measures and to identify the optimal cut-off scores to distinguish cases from non-cases.
-Participants will be randomly selected from those who score above and below recommended cut-offs on assessment measures at each time point.
+A consecutive sample will be used to minimise bias as recommended by guidelines for studies of diagnostic accuracy (QUADAS-2 (64).